SashaKukurika/kukurika-back-test-project/README.md

 http://localhost:3000/cars/fill/database  - to fill database with brands and model

-after all you can check my project, I hope you like it)
+after all you can check my project, I hope you like it.
 ````